stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Initialize

-The following example shows how to initialize the `TelemetryClient`.
+The following example demonstrates how to initialize the `TelemetryClient`.

 Prerequisite
 ```bash